 An ambivalent property for someone is being of low need, that can be met by other people.
 If you live a simple life, content in your situation, or are affluent and capable of meeting your own each and every material need, then people are unlikely to suspect you of a hidden agenda or transactional view seeking your own interest.
 Interest in the other person then is clearly interest in the other person for their sake.
 Cicero, 1923, p.143 makes this point thus: 'Now what need did Africanus have of me?
 By Hercules! none at all'.
-The conflict here is with reciprocity, equality and possibly vulnerability.
-It requires knowledge on the other part in what ways the interaction is appreciated and valued.
+The conflict here is with reciprocity(4.7), equality(4.10) and possibly vulnerability(4.9).
+It is a great boon to be able to do a good or a favour to a friend, and by being of 'low need' you prevent them being proactive and considerate to you.

 This does not mean that we are outright naive about selfless nature.
 Of course, most of our daily living is transactional.
 Nehamas, 2016, ch.
-4 phrases it thus 'I know what I want from them and my interest in them is exhausted by the specific qualities that allow them to perform their particular function.' and in our initial transactions we spend time
+4 phrases it thus 'I know what I want from them and my interest in them is exhausted by the specific qualities that allow them to perform their particular function.' and in our initial transactions we spend time with a person because they might be entertaining, inhim with genuine interest how they are doing and what their daily concerns are (person oriented).